mauroreisvieira/stewed/src/components/alert/README.md

 ## Alert

 #### Overview
-Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
+**Alert** component provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.

 #### HTML Structure
 ```html